 - Avoid false triggers.
 Hunters should look for a place to mount the game camera where it won’t receive direct sunlight, because the heat can trigger the camera to record photos and videos when no wildlife is present.
 Users should also try to identify branches and other in-frame vegetation that might move when the wind blows, also triggering the camera to record animal-free images.

 With the FTC Wireless Game Cam Scout Service, those interested can get in the hunt for a great price!
-The service can be added to any FTC Wireless Mobile Share or Unlimited Plan for just $10 per camera, per month.
+The service can be added to any FTC Wireless Mobile Share or Unlimited Plan.
 There is no contract, so the service can be canceled at any time.
 To learn more, visit ftc-i.net, call 888-218-5050 or visit an FTC store!